BeautyScientist/GSDIANOZAS/README.md

 However, I haven't found the speech to text option works very well on most of the software I routinely use.
 It is positively dreadful on the iPhone version of Google Docs for example.
 But somehow I had a hunch that it might work better on the GitHub app.
 GitHub is for geeky people after all.
 So I'm giving it a go right now.

+Having had good results with GitHub, I tried speech to text on a few other applications on my phone.
+It looks like the improvement quality is down to the overall technology rather than any special source from GitHub itself.
+This is a course better news.
+So I think I can now look forward to being able to compose documents whilst getting some exercise.
+This does actually have more than one benefit.
+Not only am I keeping fit, I’m also far less distracted when I’m away from my Desk and where I can focus on thinking about one thing at a time.

+Quite apart from anything else, it is a very satisfying feeling to be getting two things done at the same time.
+This is something that is rarely possible.

 © Colin Sanders 2025